One Kiss: Legacy

 At the 2018 UEFA Champions League final, the song became associated with the runner-up of the match (and subsequently, of the tournament), Liverpool F.C., with fans singing it during the following year's tournament when they lifted the trophy in Madrid, and also being sung during the 2019–20 Premier League season, where Liverpool won their first top flight title in 30 years.
 Lipa said she was "honoured" and "lucky" that the song had been adopted by fans of the club.
 The song was used in 2022 when Liverpool won the Carabao Cup at Wembley, with Lipa retweeting videos of the club's fans also singing it at the 2022 FA Cup final, where Liverpool also won.
 The association of the song with the club led to Harris, himself a fan of the club and close friend of player Andrew Robertson, being invited to DJ on Liverpool's open top trophy parade, which almost 750,000 people attended.
+The song was once again played at Anfield, after Liverpool had successfully secured enough points to be crowned champions in the 2024-2025 Premier league season.